 - Students and employees must wear a respirator in all indoor areas at MU.
 Exceptions are made for when a single person is in a room by themselves or for lecturers, speakers, or teachers who are engaged in a teaching activity in which a respirator cannot be worn (especially for physical education, singing, and playing wind instruments).
 The exception for wearing a respirator is applicable only to teaching and academic staff who have been vaccinated against COVID-19 and at least 14 days have elapsed since the completion of the vaccination schedule and only in situations in which they are providing education.

 - Classes are held in keeping with the government measures currently in effect; lectures attended by more than 150 people must be held in the hybrid form.
 It is recommended that students stay in homogenous groups, that is, that students from different programmes, departments, courses, etc. do not mix.
 Field courses and internships done outside of MU are possible in keeping with the government measures currently in effect.

 - It is mandatory to wear respirators in the common areas of the dormitories.
-Social events in indoor and outdoor premises of the MU accommodation facility are banned.

 - In-person meetings can be held if all government regulations are respected (facemasks, social distancing, room capacity).
 MU supports remote and hybrid meetings.